omry/omegaconf/docs/source/usage.rst

 Calling `OmegaConf.to_object(conf)` is equivalent to `OmegaConf.to_container(conf, resolve=True, structured_config_mode=SCMode.INSTANTIATE)`;
-string interpolations will be resolved before dataclass instances are instantiated.
+string interpolations will be resolved before dataclass instances are created.

 OmegaConf.select
 ^^^^^^^^^^^^^^^^